 Is Justin Bieber Sabotaging His Career for Jesus?

-Justin Bieber reportedly canceled his world tour to “rededicate his life to Christ.”
+Justin Bieber reportedly canceled his world tour to ‘rededicate his life to Christ.’
 But when did Bieber become so devout—and what’s the story of his church with a shady past?

 Update, 2:02 a.m.
-ET: In another Hillsong-related incident, Bieber was reportedly involved in a car accident in front of his church in Beverly Hills, Calif.
-The singer was reportedly driving a black truck when he struck at least one photographer, who was taken to a local hospital with "non-life threatening injuries."
+ET: In another Hillsong-related incident, Bieber was involved in a car accident in front of his church in Beverly Hills, California.
+The singer was reportedly driving a black truck when he struck at least one photographer, who was taken to a local hospital with “non-life-threatening injuries.”

 Original article continues below: